Provisional government of Israel

 The provisional government of Israel (הַמֶמְשָׁלָה הַזְמַנִּית, translit.
-HaMemshela HaZmanit) was the temporary cabinet which governed the Jewish community in Mandatory Palestine, and later the newly established State of Israel, until the formation of the first government in March 1949 following the first Knesset elections in January that year.
+HaMemshela HaZmanit) was the temporary cabinet which governed the newly established State of Israel, until the formation of the first government in March 1949 following the first Knesset elections in January that year.

 With the British Mandate of Palestine scheduled to come to an end on 15 May 1948, the governing body of the Jewish community, the Jewish National Council (JNC), on 2 March 1948 began work on organization of a Jewish provisional government.
 On 12 April 1948 it formed the Minhelet HaAm (מנהלת העם, lit.
 People's Administration), all of its members being drawn from Moetzet HaAm (People's Council), the temporary legislative body set up at the same time.
 The departmental structure of the JNC served as a basis for the interim government ministries.

 On 12 May, Minhelet HaAm convened to vote on whether to declare independence.
 Three of the thirteen members were missing, with Yehuda Leib Maimon and Yitzhak Gruenbaum being stuck in Jerusalem, whilst Yitzhak-Meir Levin was in the United States.
 The meeting started at 1:45 in the afternoon and ended after midnight.
 The decision was between accepting the American proposal for a truce, or declaring independence.
 The latter option was put to a vote, with six of the ten members present supporting it: